jimhopper/jimhopper.com/src/_child-abuse/sexual-abuse-of-girls.md

 og_image_path: /assets/images/header-abuse-small.jpg
 ---

 Other writers and web sites provide lots of great information about how unwanted and abusive childhood experiences, especially sexual abuse, can negatively affect girls and the women they become.
 I do not attempt to duplicate their efforts here.
-(But see&nbsp;[Sexual Assault](/sexual-assault-and-the-brain/).)
+(But see&nbsp;[Sexual Assault & the Brain](/sexual-assault-and-the-brain/).)

 There are, however, two points that I'd like to make: